-A cardiac specialist at Queen’s Heart may recommend a Treadmill Stress Test, or Stress Test, to evaluate your heart function when it is “stressed” after you walk on a treadmill.
+A physician or cardiac specialist may recommend a Treadmill Stress Test, or Stress Test, to evaluate your heart function when it is “stressed” after you walk on a treadmill.
 This test is useful to examine the causes of chest pain, arrhythmias and other conditions, allowing the cardiovascular specialists to evaluate how well your heart works during physical activity.

 You will be asked to walk on a treadmill, the speed and incline of which will change gradually during the test.
 Your heart will be monitored during the test using an electrocardiogram (EKG/ECG) to determine your heart rate and any changes in your heart’s rhythm.

 This test is painless and involves no risk.
 Test results will be sent to your physician who will discuss them with you.